snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 ### Setup a simple parquet job to format shift to parquet

-Back on the Glue page, click on `Jobs` from teh left pane and then the `Add job` button:
+Back on the Glue page, click on `Jobs` from the left pane and then the `Add job` button:

 ![Add job][glue-parquet-1]